 - safety plunge design takes getting used to

 Overall this is a great tool within its price range.
 It would make a fantastic addition to any power tool collection.
-Because it’s very versatile, light weight and easy to use it’s not so intimidating and scary as its big, bulky brothers.
+Because it’s very versatile, lightweight and easy to use it’s not so intimidating and scary as its big, bulky brothers.
+But you should keep in mind this is not a full-size worm drive so you cannot expect it to be able to do the same job.

 Although it can’t do bevel cuts and wouldn’t be able to cut 2x4s this is not what it was designed for.
-If you after those features you should check another Rockwell saw: RK3441K Compact Circular Saw Kit
+If you after those features you should check another Rockwell saw: RK3441K Compact Circular Saw Kit.
+I would recommend it to anyone being a newbie or experienced DIY-er.